shivannis/xandr-docs-public/xandr-docs/articles/monetize/applying-media-types-and-templates-to-banner-creatives.md

 | Interstitial | Transitional media that appears as a user navigates through multiple web pages. |
 | Skin | Transformative media that is embedded into the background of a web page. |

-After selecting the appropriate media type, you can search for and select standard Xandr and custom templates.
+After selecting the appropriate media type, you can search for and select standard Microsoft Advertising and custom templates.
 For more information about how to create a custom creative template, see [Create a Custom Creative Template](create-a-custom-creative-template.md).

 ## Related topics